Aldonvacriates/ebook-website/readme.md

 This is a simple boilerplate for creating and customizing Bootstrap websites.
 Just run the `npm run sass:watch` command and customize Bootstrap by changing the variable values.

-This boilerplate is used in my [Bootstrap 5 From Scratch](https://traversymedia.com/bootstrap-from-scratch) c.
+This boilerplate is used in my [Bootstrap 5 From Scratch](https://traversymedia.com/bootstrap-from-scratch).

 ## Usage